bluepsyduck93/Pet_Passport/README.md

 # Solution is on the demoDay1 branch

+Some Notes: This project was intended to teach new folks at J&J on how to translate a Wireframe / Picture into a React App.
+This was supplemented by some instruction that is not avaliable to the public.

+The instruction can be recorded again with enough demand.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).